-At BY Projects we also provide Sustainable Building Statements, Storm Water Ratings and BESS Reports.
+Being the best go green architects in Melbourne, we also provide Sustainable Building Statements, Storm Water Ratings and BESS Reports.

 Similar to energy, reducing water demand is the first step.
-This can be achieved with low-flow taps and showerheads, and efficient (WELS rated) appliances and toilet cisterns.
+This can be achieved with low flow taps and showerheads, and efficient (WELS rated) appliances and toilet cisterns.
 The next step is retaining water on-site.
-Rainwater is collected from roofs and stored in above or below ground tank systems, this can be used for flushing toilets or even treated for drinking water.
-Storm water will potentially run off-site and pollute local waterways and drains, but instead, it can be retained on-site with rain gardens and permeable materials.
+Rainwater is collected from roofs and stored in above or below ground tank systems.
+This can be used for flushing toilets or even treated for drinking water.
+Storm water will potentially run off-site and pollute local waterways and drains.
+But instead, it can be retained on-site with rain gardens and permeable materials.
 Greywater from household appliances can be collected and treated on-site for watering gardens.

-Beyond 6 Star
+Beyond 7 Star

 At By Project architecture, we offer the best sustainable architect service in Melbourne.
 And we provide a hierarchy of options for sustainable development ranging from 7-star, green buildings, net-zero carbon, all the way through to carbon positive buildings.
 7-star energy ratings are a minimum requirement under the Australian Building Code.
 Carbon zero buildings challenge the norm of buildings as consumers by producing more water and energy than they consume.